 Employers, Managers, & Organizations

-Encourage and support breaks during a work shift.
+- Encourage and support breaks during a work shift.

-Enact paid leave policies and encourage employees to disconnect when on paid leave.
+- Enact paid leave policies and encourage employees to disconnect when on paid leave.

-Create a culture that promotes and rewards self-care.
+- Create a culture that promotes and rewards self-care.

-Provide easy access to Employee Assistance Programs such as Be Connected.
+- Provide easy access to Employee Assistance Programs such as Be Connected.

-Encourage employees to use all paid leave they have earned as a benefit.
+- Encourage employees to use all paid leave they have earned as a benefit.

-Consistently communicate the message that self-care is a way to show dedication to the job, organization, clientele, and colleagues.
+- Consistently communicate the message that self-care is a way to show dedication to the job, organization, clientele, and colleagues.

-Emphasize that self-care is non-negotiable and is an expectation of being a well-rounded employee.
+- Emphasize that self-care is non-negotiable and is an expectation of being a well-rounded employee.

 Employees & Colleagues

-Support people on their breaks and paid time off and ask the same in return.
+- Support people on their breaks and paid time off and ask the same in return.

-Set clear boundaries for disconnecting when on paid time off.
+- Set clear boundaries for disconnecting when on paid time off.

-Discuss the importance of self-care with your colleagues, and manager.
+- Discuss the importance of self-care with your colleagues, and manager.

-Program the Be Connected Support Line (866-429-8387) into your phone to access and share.
+- Program the Be Connected Support Line (866-429-8387) into your phone to access and share.

-Use the paid leave you have earned.
+- Use the paid leave you have earned.

-Schedule time on your calendar to engage with people and pets who bring you joy.
+- Schedule time on your calendar to engage with people and pets who bring you joy.

-Learn to set limits.
+- Learn to set limits.
 Say no to things that do not meet your needs.

-Emphasize that self-care is non-negotiable and is an expectation for a healthy workplace.
+- Emphasize that self-care is non-negotiable and is an expectation for a healthy workplace.

 Individuals & Families

-Program the Be Connected Support Line (866-429-8387) into your phone to access and share.
+- Program the Be Connected Support Line (866-429-8387) into your phone.

-Understand and utilize the mental health and wellness benefits your health insurance plan offers.
+- Understand and utilize the mental health and wellness benefits your health insurance plan offers.

-Stay in motion!
-Get some kind of daily exercise.
+- Stay in motion!
+Get daily exercise.

-Identify what activities make you feel your best and take time to do what you enjoy.
+- Take time to do what you enjoy.

-Get enough sleep, water, and exercise.
+- Get enough sleep, water, and exercise.

-Emphasize that self-care is non-negotiable and is an expectation for healthy relationships.
+- Emphasize that self-care is non-negotiable and is an expectation for healthy relationships.